All Collections

 What is Bunker mode?

-Bunker mode is an emergency mode that activates under three worst-case conditions (when penalties are large enough to significantly impact the protocol's rewards).
-Importantly, Bunker mode allows for orderly withdrawals to still be processed, albeit more slowly, during chaotic tail-risk scenarios (e.g., mass slashings or a significant portion of NO validators going offline).
+Importantly, Bunker mode allows for orderly withdrawals to be still processed, albeit more slowly, during chaotic tail-risk scenarios (e.g. mass slashings or a significant portion of validators going offline).

 What scenarios can cause Bunker mode?

-Bunker mode is triggered under conditions when the penalties might be big enough to have a significant impact on the protocol's rewards:
+Bunker mode is triggered under three conditions when the penalties might be big enough to have a significant impact on the protocol’s rewards:

 • Mass slashing.